Ke'Bryan Hayes Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 23rd among all league pitching staffs.
+- The Mets have a 4.81 team ERA that ranks 26th across all league pitching staffs.

-- Mets pitchers combine to allow the third-most home runs in baseball (88 total, 1.4 per game).
+- Mets pitchers combine to give up 90 total home runs at a rate of 1.4 per game (third-most in the league).

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing one earned run while giving up five hits.
+- His most recent appearance came on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.

-- In 12 games this season, the 27-year-old has amassed a 4.40 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .276 to opposing hitters.
+- In 11 games this season, the 30-year-old has put up a 3.75 ERA and 11.4 strikeouts per nine innings, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.